penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-refgroups-refgroup-properties-numstudents.md

 engineInputGHCSchema#/properties/ghcData/properties/sessions/items/properties/refGroups/items/properties/numStudents
 ```

-Custom number of students who are in the sessions.
-If is not specified, the engine takes by default the value of the Group object.
+Custom number of students that are in the class units.
+If it is not specified, the engine defaults to the value of the Group object.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |